adkinn/eric-urbanRepo0814155504/eric-urbanDocset0814155504/bulk-api/ad-group.md

 You can set a content bid if the *Content Network* ad distribution channel is set to *On*.

-Specifying a content match bid at the keyword level overrides the ad group?s content match bid value.
+Specifying a content match bid at the keyword level overrides the ad group's content match bid value.

 **Add:** Optional
 **Update:** [!INCLUDE[update_optional_setting_unchanged](../bulk-api/includes/update-optional-setting-unchanged.md)]